Upcoming PA Events at South University, West Palm Beach

 A completed application must be submitted through CASPA in order to be reviewed by any of the South University campuses.
 The application cycle for the January start will begin in April annually.
 The deadline for all application materials to be complete* in the CASPA application portal is November 1st annually.

-To apply for the Master of Science in Physician Assistant degree program at South University, West Palm Beach, individuals must:
+To apply for the Master of Science in Physician Assistant degree program at South University, Austin, individuals must:

 - Complete CASPA online Applications including submission of all transcripts and GRE scores.

-- Official GRE scores for the General Test (verbal, quantitative, and written essay) are required to be electronically submitted to CASPA through ETS (Educational Testing Service) using the West Palm Beach program GRE Code: 7108.
+- Official GRE scores for the General Test (verbal, quantitative, and written essay) are required to be electronically submitted to CASPA through ETS (Educational Testing Service) using the Austin program GRE Code: 3090.
 Paper copies are not accepted.

 *This is the date your application became complete and was placed in the verification queue.
 Your complete date is the day your final required item - a transcript, reference letter, payment, or e-submitted application - posted to your CASPA account.